Global Medical Affairs

 A full proposal and itemized budget must be submitted for review by the investigator prior to final determination or recommendation by the IIP Committee.
+Note: Amicus standard rate of overhead on direct study costs is not to exceed 30%.
 A signed and dated CV from the investigator will also be required.
 The Amicus IIP committee meets regularly and will review a completed submissions at the next Committee meeting.

 The investigators may submit a full protocol and itemized budget, if they wish to forgo the Brief Concept step.